Showing posts with label Swami Muktananda sex scandal. Show all posts

 Sex, gossip, religion?
 Can we talk?

-One does not become enlightened by imagining figures of light, but by making the darkness conscious. --Carl Jung
+One does not become enlightened by imagining figures of light, but by making the darkness conscious.--Carl Jung

-I feel like I just stepped onto the set of The View and have been put on the spot for talking about priests, gurus, illicit sex and sexual molestation.
-These words, coupled with the name of God, fling open the doors to intrigue, power, domination, manipulation, forbidden pleasures.
+I feel like I just stepped onto the set of The View and have been put on the spot for talking about priests, gurus, illicit sex, and sexual molestation.
+These words, coupled with the name of God, fling open the doors to intrigue, power, domination, manipulation, and forbidden pleasures.
 Has calling forth these dark forces stymied any ethical guidance?

-In our current culture, it’s very politically, morally, even spiritually “correct” to talk about the consequences of sexual conduct, especially if it’s misconduct.
+In our current culture, it’s very politically, morally, and even spiritually “correct” to talk about the consequences of sexual conduct, especially if it’s misconduct.
 These conversations have their own cachet with their own rules.
 But this is nothing new, is it?
-Every religion on the face of the earth spends a huge part of its capital in trying to corral the impulses of the lower centers, legislate sexual behavior, and devise punishments for those who stray.
+Every religion on the face of the earth spends a considerable part of its capital trying to corral the impulses of the lower centers, legislate sexual behavior, and devise punishments for those who stray.

 There are several other characteristics of the conversation about sexual abuse in spiritual groups that I’d like to highlight.

-It is a conversation of privilege in that the main actors are men; and in terms of “privileging” the conversation, the conversation deals with men in power.
-In a study “Female Sexual Assault Perpetrators” we see that only recently has any attention been paid to female offenders.
+It is a conversation of privilege in that the main actors are men and in terms of “privileging” the conversation, the conversation deals with men in power.
+In a study, “Female Sexual Assault Perpetrators,” we see that only recently has any attention been paid to female offenders.
 They exist, of course, but the conversations we are dealing with only involve male perpetrators.

 The issue of misogyny: the conversations in the Catholic Church have been focused on male clergy because the actors are male and clergy.
 The conversation is skewed by a strong undercurrent of misogyny also present.
 Some indicators would be the differences in the level of condemnation between men and women (listeners); the conversation is also prejudiced by the high level of homophobia among the listeners.